gapotchenko/deno-cgi/README.md

 - Consider sandboxing (e.g. using
   [bwrap](https://github.com/containers/bubblewrap) or containers)

-To assist with user input validation, the module provides `isReservedCgiEnvVar` function.
+To assist you with user input validation, the module provides `isReservedCgiEnvVar` function.

 ## Packages